96boards-projects/96b-sustain-dev-box/README.md

 ***

-# Wires, switches, contacts and more...
+# Wires switches contacts and more

 ***